-All STIHL gasoline powered engines can be used with up to a 10% (E10) blend of ethanol in the gasoline/engine oil mix.
-We also recommend that if a unit will be left unused for more than 30 days that it be stored "dry."
+All STIHL gasoline-powered engines can be used with up to a 10% (E10) blend of ethanol in the gasoline/engine oil mix.
+We also recommend that if a unit will be left unused for more than 30 days that it be stored “dry”.
 This means emptying the fuel tank and then restarting and letting the unit run until all the fuel is consumed and the engine stops.
-For maximum performance and engine life expectancy we also recommend using STIHL Ultra 2-cycle engine oil with built in stabilizer.
+For maximum performance and engine life expectancy, we also recommend using STIHL Ultra HP 2-cycle engine oil.

 Note: STIHL recommends use of fuel with no more than 10% ethanol content.
-Using fuel with greater than 10% Ethanol content may cause damage to your equipment and may void your STIHL warranty.
-Learn More…
+Using fuel with greater than 10% ethanol content may cause damage to your equipment and may void your STIHL warranty.)

 Read more about storing your outdoor power equipment